cfengine/documentation/examples/tutorials/hello_world.markdown

 ```
 Note the full path to the binary in the above command.
 CFEngine stores its binaries in /var/cfengine/bin
 on Linux and Unix systems.
 Your path might vary depending on your platform and the packages your are using.
-CFEngine uses /var because it is one of the Unix filesystems that resides locally.
+CFEngine uses /var because it is one of the Unix file systems that resides locally.
 Thus, CFEngine can function even if everything else fails
-(your other filesystems, your network, and even system binaries) and possibly repair problems.
+(your other file systems, your network, and even system binaries) and possibly repair problems.

 [Back to top of page.][Hello World#Overview]